LinkedIn Statistics Every B2B Marketer Should Know

 Companies that post weekly see 2x the engagement of monthly posters.
 For personal profiles, 3-5 posts per week is the sweet spot for building audience and maintaining algorithmic visibility.

-LinkedIn's algorithm prioritises content relevance, engagement velocity in the first hour, and network strength.
+LinkedIn's algorithm prioritises content relevance, engagement velocity in the first hour, network strength, and (since the 2024 video-feed rollout) short-form vertical video.
 Personal connections and niche expertise are weighted heavily.
 For a full breakdown, read our guide on how the LinkedIn algorithm works.

 Founder & CEO of PostEverywhere.
 Writing about social media strategy, publishing workflows, and analytics that help brands grow faster.